raspberrypilearning/sense-hat-marble-maze/worksheet.md

   - A single line of LEDs illuminate instead of a moving marble.
   - The code breaks with a `IndexError: list assignment index out of range` error.

-1. The first problem occurs because once the marble moves onto the next LED, you have not changed the colour of the LED back to black.
-This can be fixed by adding a short sleep() and then setting the colour of the `x`,`y` LED, in the while loop.
+1. The first problem occurs because, once the marble moves onto the next LED, you have not changed the colour of the LED back to black.
+This can be fixed by adding a short `sleep()` interval and then setting the colour of the `x`,`y` LED in the while loop.
 Import the time library first, near where you imported the SenseHat library.

 	```python
 	from time import sleep